HarrisonAllen/neuromodular-wiki/_pages/gui/installing.md

 7. You can now launch `Neuromodular`

 ## Changelogs
+* v1.2.2:
+    * Added link to the wiki in the settings menu
 * v1.2.1:
     * Automations are now complete!
         * Missing features have been implemented including: